PRITHIVSAKTHIUR/PRITHIVSAKTHIUR/README.md

 # Hey 👋 What's up?

 <pre>
-hi, i am <a href='https://linktr.ee/prithivsakthi/'>prithiv</a>!
+hi, i am <a href='https://www.linkedin.com/in/prithiv-sakthi/'>prithiv</a>!

-i am a graduate engineer [ug 2024], information technology, <a href='https://www.gcee.ac.in/'>gcee</a>
+i am a graduate engineer [UG 2024] in information technology from <a href='https://www.gcee.ac.in/'>gcee</a>,
-focused on working in llm training and enhancements, improving multimodal ai capabilities.
+focused on working with LLM enhancements, computer vision models, and improving multimodal AI capabilities.
 </pre>